EMPA-Consulting/DevEduHub/assets/master-vscode/README.md

   - Use the command palette with Ctrl+K.
   - Alternatively, launch VS Code directly from a GitHub repo using “.”.
 - **Remote Repos:**
-  - Connect local

- VS Code to a remote Git repo.
+  - Connect local VS Code to a remote Git repo to work locally on a GitHub repo without the need to clone.
   - Click the blue icon in the bottom-left corner to open the remote repositories panel.
   - Authorize the account to access and edit repositories remotely.
-  - This enables working locally on a GitHub repo without the need to clone.

 ### Debugger: